Skip to content

 Handle/snapshot pattern

-Large objects (DataFrames, arrays, query results) never appear in message history.
-Instead:
+Large objects (DataFrames, arrays, query results) live in the SessionCache and are represented in message history by a compact snapshot:

 1. The tool result calls SessionCache.put(name, value).